katsmith133/glwagner.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a human and a scientist.
 I love to learn and to teach, to think about past and future, and to run, climb, ski, and explore the landscapes of Earth.
 Through science I try to better understand the Earth's ocean and why it moves in such mysterious ways.

-I received my Ph.D. from the University of California, San Diego in May 2016 for a dissertation titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".
+I received my Ph.D. from the University of California, San Diego in May, 2016 for a dissertation titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".
 In my dissertation I use asymptotic mathematical methods and simple computer simulations to unearth oceanic truths about